sukeharu/urlopen/README.md

 # urlopen

-Open specified URL web page by a browser from a command line.
+Easy Python command-line script to open specified URL web page by a browser.